ssenmosip/mosip-temp-documentation/Partner-Management-APIs.md

 -----|----------|-------------
-PMS_MISP_001|MOSIP Admin does not exist|Un-authorised MOSIP Admin- UserName not available in database PMS_MISP_002|Mismatch of the MOSIP Admin Credentials|User Name and Passoword of the Admin does not match PMS_MISP_004|Missing Input Parameter - %d|Missing Input Parameter - for all mandatory attributes PMS_MISP_005|Invalid Input Parameter - %d |Invalid Input Parameter - for all attributes not as per defined data definition PMS_MISP_006|Could not process the request|Internal Error due to MISP ID/MISP License Key Generation
+PMS_MISP_001|MOSIP Admin does not exist|Un-authorised MOSIP Admin- UserName not available in database PMS_MISP_002|Mismatch of the MOSIP Admin Credentials|User Name and Passoword of the Admin does not match PMS_MISP_003|A MISP is already registered with name - organizationName|If MISP is already registered with organizationName PMS_MISP_004|Missing Input Parameter - %d|Missing Input Parameter - for all mandatory attributes PMS_MISP_005|Invalid Input Parameter - %d |Invalid Input Parameter - for all attributes not as per defined data definition PMS_MISP_006|Could not process the request|Internal Error due to MISP ID/MISP License Key Generation